kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

 It's time to migrate the demo app to the new policies.

-Each type of policy can be migrated separately; for example, once we have completely finished with the Timeouts, we will proceed to the next policy type, CircuitBreakers.
+Each type of policy can be migrated separately; for example, once we have completely finished with the `Timeout`s, we will proceed to the next policy type, `CircuitBreakers`.
 It's possible to migrate all policies at once, but small portions are preferable as they're easily reversible.

 The generalized migration process roughly consists of 4 steps:

-1. Create a new [targetRef](/docs/{{ page.version }}/policies/introduction) policy as a replacement for exising [source/destination](/docs/{{ page.version }}/policies/general-notes-about-kuma-policies/) policy (do not forget about default policies that might not be stored in your source control).
+1. Create a new [targetRef](/docs/{{ page.version }}/policies/introduction) policy as a replacement for existing [source/destination](/docs/{{ page.version }}/policies/general-notes-about-kuma-policies/) policy (do not forget about default policies that might not be stored in your source control).
 The corresponding new policy type can be found in [the table](/docs/{{ page.version }}/policies/introduction).
 Deploy the policy in [shadow mode](/docs/{{ page.version }}/policies/introduction/#applying-policies-in-shadow-mode) to avoid any traffic disruptions.
 2. Using Inspect API review the list of changes that are going to be created by the new policy.